ratwolfzero/hopalong_python/README.md

 ### Race Conditions

-Avoiding race conditions typically associated withparallelization techniques like prange, which is generally not applicable for cross-iteration dependencies.
+Avoiding race conditions typically associated with parallelization techniques like prange, which is generally not applicable for cross-iteration dependencies.

 ### Two-Pass Approach